A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Properties of the relaxation scheme

 \begin{theorem} The two-speed relaxation scheme with the relaxation speeds (\ref{eq:ap_relaxation_speeds_with_fix}) is asymptotic preserving in the sense that: \begin{enumerate}[a)] \item it is first order uniformly with respect to the Mach number M and \item for $M<\sqrt{k \Delta x}$ and $k$ constant it is consistent at first order with the incompressible limit model (\ref{eq:ap_order_M0_terms}). \end{enumerate} \end{theorem}

-\begin{proof} In order to prove the first statement of the theorem we evaluate the consistency error by expanding the numerical flux (\ref{eq:numerical_flux}) in terms of $M$ and then subtract the central flux $(F(\omega^L)+F(\omega^R))/2$. \\ In the low Mach limit $M \rightarrow 0$, the wave speeds $\sigma^-$ and $\sigma^+$ in (\ref{eq:wave_speeds}) tend towards infinity.
+\begin{proof} In order to prove the first statement of the theorem we evaluate the consistency error by expanding the numerical flux (\ref{eq:numerical_flux}) in terms of $M$ and then subtract the central flux $(F( \omega^L)+F(\omega^R))/2$.

+In the low Mach limit $M \rightarrow 0$, the wave speeds $\sigma^-$ and $\sigma^+$ in (\ref{eq:wave_speeds}) tend towards infinity.
 Therefore it is sufficient just to consider the intermediate fluxes $F^{L*}$ and $F^{R*}$ for the numerical flux.
 In a first step of the analysis we rewrite the relaxation speeds as expansions in terms of $M$, so we get

 with

 Since